Communications Alliance Ltd and WMC Global are responsible for governing premium and standard rate short codes in Australia:

 • New protections relating to the supply of Reverse Charge Billing Services, which had previously been exempt from the Code

 • Minor changes to Helpline requirements to clarify which time zone applies to suppliers for the purposes of Helpline obligations, and to clarify IVR/staffed Helpline requirements

 In line with the updated audit standards, WMC has issued new Guides to Compliance – please find copies of these attached.
 Changes to the previous audit standard are highlighted in yellow in all of the documents.
-However, please note that the WMC FAQ page (linked above) still hosts the current Guides to Compliance, which will be superseded by the attached documents on 1st June 2012.

 The networks wish to highlight the following entries in the Message Flow Guide to Compliance, surrounding the new ordering of subscription request messages: